ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ## The Philosophical Fallout

-To the layman, Ethereum is and has marketed itself all about code being the final arbiter of contract interactions.
-All of the marketing around decentralization, the DeFi ecosystem, "unstoppable" domains, etcetera, rests on top of this flawed assumption.
+Since the Hard Fork and it's immediate fallout in 2016, the dust has largely settled, the animosity has faded away, both Etheruem and Etheruem Classic continued to develop and each have grown in their own ways.
+With the past behind us, and the actions of individuals caught up on the wirlwind forgiven, it is important that the practical and moral lessons that The DAO Fork taught are not forgotten, so that similar future debacles can be avoided.

+### Is Code Law?

+To the layman, the Forked Ethereum still markets itself on Smart Contracts and the idea that their code should be the final arbiter of contract interactions.
+"Build Unstoppable Applications" was Ethereum.org's main slogan all the way up until 2019, many years after The DAO contract was stopped.
+The clear reality is that the usefulness of Smart Contract depends on *Code is Law* being upheld, as otherwise they be censored arbtrarily by outside forces.

-In reality, as we have seen, Ethereum's history suggests that this is mere lip service.
-The inherant contradiction of it's past actions means that the main Ethereum project is now in a schizophrenic position where it is simultaneously be for and against the idea of _Code is Law_.
-Ethereum cannot take a confident position on this point, and to this day resorts to strategic ambiguity.
+Ethereum's history suggests a questionable relationship with the concept of unstoppability and *Code is Law*.
+The direct contradiction of this concept in Forked Etheruem's past means that the project is now in a schizophrenic position where it is simultaneously for and against the idea of _Code is Law_.

 Some Etherians say that The DAO Fork was a one-off that will never happen again; Ethereum really does follow _Code is Law_, or at least it does since The Fork.
+The problem with this position is that, when it matters, Ethereum's own history demonstrates that it is susceptible to interention that can overrule *Code is Law*, and if something can overrule *Code is Law*, you don't have *Code is Law*.
+Whether on a philosophical, social, or financial level, Ethereum's central points of failure have already shown it to be captured; it is just a matter of time for this to be visibly expressed again.
+We will go into further detail as to why this is the case in a the [next section](#TODO).

-Others in Ethereum Foundation say that _Code is Law_ is an [inhumane](https://twitter.com/VladZamfir/status/936029138623774721), [sociopathic](https://medium.com/@Vlad_Zamfir/my-intentions-for-blockchain-governance-801d19d378e5) concept; that future DAO Fork level "corrections" _are_ on the table and that is a good thing.
+Other thought leaders in Ethereum Foundation say that _Code is Law_ is an [inhumane](https://twitter.com/VladZamfir/status/936029138623774721), [sociopathic](https://medium.com/@Vlad_Zamfir/my-intentions-for-blockchain-governance-801d19d378e5) concept; future DAO Fork level "corrections" _are_ on the table for Ethereum, and that is a feature, not a bug.
+It was even [admitted](https://twitter.com/VladZamfir/status/930590981816180737) that the phrase should have been "Build _Almost_ Unstoppable Applications" in back in 2017.
+No surprise that the Etheruem.org website was not amended though; *almost unstoppable* doesn't have same *pazaz*, which is what really matters. /s

-Whichever position is taken, major problems remain.
-By the way, why do influential members of Ethereum Foundation think this position is sociopathic, and does this fact not suggest that they _would_ be willing and able to override _Code is Law_?
+The problem with the *Code isn't Law* position is that it misunderstands the fundamental value proposition of blockchains generally; uncensorability.
+Decentralized computing platforms are useful *because* they can't be overruled by special interests; for everything else, there are much more efficient [options](/why-classic/code-is-law).

+On top of this, despite the gaslighting that continues to this day, The DAO Fork was an objective dog's dinner, which only adds empirical evidence supporting the *Code is Law* case; subjective intervention in supposedly unstoppable applications is whack.

+### The Double Bind

-This is the double-bind that Ethereum finds itself in and will be the root of it's failure; it cannot square the circle of it's past actions contradicting it's messaging, and this dangling thread tempts the kitten of fate the longer it remains unpulled.
+Whichever position is taken - that Code *is* or *isn't* Law - major problems remain; Ethereum is in a philosophical double bind, and as it cannot square the circle of it's past performance contradicting it's own value proposition, it is left with a dangling thread that incresingly tempts the kitten of fate the longer it remains unpulled.

+Ethereum, then, finds itself culturally lost; it is Wile E. Coyote running off the cliff, as it is only a matter of time for the repo-man of unanswered questions to come knocking in the form of future difficult decisions.
+Etheruem's current strategic ambiguity towards *Code is Law* may serve to appease interests temporarily, but it will in future simply cause much larger problems down the road, when having a clear answer to the question would have save a whole bunch of trouble.

-This is this core reason why Ethereum Classic, being openly advocating for the principle of _Code is Law_ in all circumstances, can remain philosophically internally consistent and therefore stand the test of time.
+This is the core reason why Ethereum Classic, being openly advocating for the principle of _Code is Law_ in all circumstances, whilst perhaps not making everyone happy all the time, can at least remain philosophically consistent, and therefore at least has the potential to stand the test of time.

-### Build Stoppable Applications

-- ETH still pretends to follow Code is Law, even though some of their thought leaders realize this is a contradtiction

-In 2017, researcher and blockchain philosophy thought leader Vlad Zamfir of Ethereum Foundation [admitted](https://twitter.com/VladZamfir/status/930590981816180737) that the phrase should have been "Build _Almost_ Unstoppable Applications".
-Whilst a full debate about the difference between "Stoppable", "Almost Unstoppable" and "Unstopppable" deserves it's own blog post, for now we will just point out that "Almost Unstoppable" is not the same as "Unstoppable".

-Despite this, the phrase "Build Unstoppable Applications" remained as Ethereum's main slogan [until mid 2019](http://web.archive.org/web/20190415163751/https://www.ethereum.org/), when the website was [updated](http://web.archive.org/web/20190511071935/https://ethereum.org/) and this original vision was officially retired.
-Thanks to Ethereum Classic, the original messaging did turn out to be accurate in claiming unstoppability; on ETC, The DAO was not stopped, so in the end the promises made on Ethereum.org were kept - contrary to the wishes of it's authors.

-## Lessons Learned

-- ETC has founders, but has no founders.
-- Moreso than bitcoin, who's ultimate , ETC embodies the principles of bitcoin in a more explicit way.
-- ETC has no satsohi
-- ETH is already captured
-- It was not neccessary at all, so

-### Coordination Failure
+### Coordination Traps

-The hard fork debate wa sa coordination failure based on a game theory trap.
+One large takeaway from The DAO Fork debacle, that can now only be properly identified with hindsight, is the danger of coorindation traps.
+This term is coined here to describe a phenomena that occurs in a blockchain context, but the same concept echoes true in many systems where incentive structures yeild bad outcomes.

+Blockchains are designed to solve coorindation problems, as Bitcoin and Ethereum did so by managing to, with nothing but a well defined protocol implementing economic incentives, get millions of individuals to work together and, in short, do a bunch of cool shit.
+But those same mechanisms can, if left unchecked, contort and deform on their own and yeild decidedly uncool shit.

+Looking back, it seems clear that The DAO Hard Fork was an example of a *coordination trap*, which caused individuals acting in their own immediate economic rational self interest to engage in actions that on the whole were strictly worse for all involved.
+The Hard Fork not only caused the network to split and Ethereum to lose it's _Code as Law_ status, but in a bout of poetic justice, actually returned less funds to DAO Token Holders than otherwise would have if they had maintained _Code is Law_.

-As of writing, in 2021, the events that unfolded do not seem to make much sense, given the poor outcomes.
-Wasn't it obvious a Hard Fork was a bad idea?
-One theory is that the thinking of those who pushed so hard for a Hard Fork was clouded - a combination of lack of understanding, poor forseight, and most influentially, hijacked amigdulas thanks to immense pressure high stakes financial tribalistic infighting caused by the game theory around the hard fork debate, which discouraged any whiff of backing down.
+With hindsight, the events that unfolded don't make much sense given the poor outcomes, so why was't it obvious at the time that a Hard Fork was a bad idea?

+The answer to this is complicated, but one theory is that the thinking of those who pushed so ardently for a Hard Fork was clouded - a combination of lack of understanding, poor forseight, and most influentially, hijacked amigdulas thanks to tremendously high pressure financial stakes and tribalistic infighting caused by the game theory around the Hard Fork debate, which discouraged any whiff of backing down and tapped into the warrior spirit.

-The hard fork debate was essentially a game of chicken, and the "fork" side could only get a "win" if they doubled down on the idea that a chain split would not occur, meaning they made no plans to deal with it, and had to downplay it's (in hindsight quite obvious) likelihood.
-This is why Ethereum Classic is to this day such a viscerally hated project by many pro-forkers; it is immutable proof that they made a huge mistake.
+The Hard Fork debate was essentially a complex game of chicken, and the forkers were led to believe they could only "win" if they doubled down on the idea that a chain split was not going to happen; downplaying it's likelihood and, as a display of confidence, not making making any plans to deal with it.

-A Hard Fork not only caused the network to split and Ethereum to lose it's _Code as Law_ status, but in a bout of poetic justice, actually returned less funds to DAO Token Holders than otherwise would have if they had maintained _Code is Law_.
+Having drunk their own koolaid, many truly believed that anyone warning about a chain split were either allied with The Hacker or Bitcoin Maximalists who wanted to see Ethereum die.
+Forkers, fueled by a rational desire but misguided strategy to protect their wealth, were willing to spread and consume increasingly ridiculous propaganda that bolstered support for a Hard Fork, which compounded the effect.

+The core misconception, which was reasonable at the time due to lack of past reference, was that the strategy of pretending a chain split would not happen would actually reduce the likelihood of a chain split happening; if enough people could be influenced to abandon the unforked chain, it would die.
+As we know today, and after several prominent splits on other chains, this assumption is inccorect; it only takes a dedicated handful of individuals to continue a non-forked version of a blockchain, and market forces will merrily do the heavy lifting.

-The only antidote to these mad game theory quandries is to have a reference point to prevent ourselves from falling into the traps - that is why principles are so important, and they can innoculate a chain against many potential failure states.
+How can blockchain projects avoid similar disasters in future?
+Strong philosophical underpinnings provide an antidote to these mad game theory quandries, which act as a reference point that can nip the bud of the economic interests which would otherwise push communities into these traps.
+This is why principles are so important and are upstream of pretty much everything for blockchains that expect to last; they can lay down the rules of the game, which innoculate a chain against a whole host of unforseeable coordination traps.

 ### From the Ashes